anon-blue/anon.blue/README.txt

                                                      I relly relly like you 1

-                                                    Can you be can you
+                                                    Can you be can you see can y
-          dwdkwuijjjdkdoegniseuenf8wjfkuef
+ou be, see, for the lights,iseuenf8wjfkuef

                                                  penis